Energy bill smoothing

 Red Energy bill smoothing

 Red Energy offers a bill smoothing payment plan in the form of its ‘EvenPay’ program.
 EvenPay can provide some certainty with flexible payment options that put the customer in control.
-It allows customers to pay the same amount, on time, every time for energy in interest-free installments.
+It allows customers to pay the same amount, on time, every time for energy in installments.
 Red Energy says that it provides this service by estimating energy usage over the course of a year.
-Customers have the choice of weekly, fortnightly or monthly payment options, but Red Energy insists that payments are made by direct debit.
+Customers have the choice of weekly, fortnightly or monthly payment options, with payments made by direct debit.

 Red Energy will review each customer’s account every six months to ensure the predicted energy usage and costs remain accurate.
 If not, changes can be made.
 Households interested in bill smoothing should contact Red Energy to discuss their eligibility for the program.